 The Signs, Symptoms and Cures of an Afternoon Slump

 Afternoon Slump is a term used to describe the sleepy, tired, and sluggish feeling that comes on in the afternoon, usually between the hours of 1 p.m. and 3 p.m.
 There are many different reasons people experience afternoon slump, but the symptoms are generally the same or very similar.
-Understanding what causes your run-down feeling in the afternoon is important in order to figure out how to address it.
+Understanding what causes your run-down feeling in the afternoon is important to figure out how to address it.
 It's also important to know what quick-fix cures will alleviate the run-down feeling.

 - Frequent yawning and/or feeling sleepy